‘No-Homework Policy’ Of Texas Math Teacher Gets Mixed Reaction From Parents

 Is Homework Going The Way Of The Model T?

 Richelle Terry is not the only teacher to ditch homework.
-In fact, as Today reported in 2018, some whole districts are doing away with homework, for a variety of reasons.
+In fact, as Today reported in 2018, some whole districts are doing away with homework for a variety of reasons.
 Some point to its dubious effectiveness.
 Others point to the stress it puts on parents and kids alike.
-Others note that kids these days have so much else going on outside of school — dance classes, sports — that homework is just one other thing eating up family time.
+Others note that kids these days have so much else going on outside of school, such as dance classes or sports — that homework is just one other thing eating up family time.

 However, old habits die hard, as they say, and teachers and schools that don’t assign homework remain in the minority.